-So Donald Miller has this great idea about if your business name doesn't explain what you do, and that's what the purpose of the tagline.
+So Donald Miller has this great idea about if your business name doesn't explain what you do.
+And that's what the purpose of the tagline.
 And if your business name does, then your tagline can be a little bit more cutesy.
-And I kind of use that same philosophy and idea with, you know, thinking about your courses and naming courses or naming challenges or packages.
-Is that the less work you have to do and explaining what it actually is, the more attention and focus you can put on actually selling and explaining what the course is.
-You don't have to worry about saying, okay, no, this is the name of my course.
-But it has it's a little ambiguous.
-It doesn't really talk about what the course is doing.
-So I first have to agree Explain that and then I can dive into the content of the course.
+And I kind of use that same philosophy and idea with, you know, thinking about your courses and naming courses or naming challenges or packages is that the less work you have to do and explaining what it actually is, the more attention and focus you can put on actually selling and explaining what the course is, you don't have to worry about saying, okay, no, this is the name of my course.
+But it has, it's a little ambiguous, it doesn't really talk about what the course is doing.
+So I first have to explain that.
+And then I can dive into the content of the course.
 So I would say, maybe take the path of least resistance and try to choose a name that does the work for you in the sense of explaining what your course is.
-So for example, I am in a couple of weeks of releasing a course about brand messaging.
-And I decided on the branded message, because I wanted it to a talk about what it was doing.
+So for example, I am in a couple weeks releasing a course about brand messaging, and I decided on the branded message, because I wanted it to a talk about what it was doing.
 But you know, it doesn't have to be exact, so it has a little bit of a creative flair to it.
-But in and of itself, if someone just sees that logo, they know intuitively that it has to do with brand messaging, at least I would hope.
-So that's, I guess that's kind of My take is what's the path of least resistance and the easiest for you to market.
-And so I have a I have a follow up to that and in my world of building summits and challenges and things like that, where Alyson ends up writing 99% of the Copy half the time anyways,
+But in and of itself.
+If someone just sees that logo, they know intuitively that it has to do with brand messaging, at least I would hope.
+So that's I guess that's kind of My take is what's the path of least resistance and the easiest for you to market.
+And so I have a I have a follow up to that.
+And in my world of building summits and challenges and things like that, where Alyson ends up writing 99% of the copy half the time anyways,

 Jennie Wright 22:02

-Yeah, I guess I just I want to clarify that I think we can I just I don't think there's a hard right or wrong If it's working for you, and you're getting great results from it, heck yeah, keep going, if it's not working for you might be time to evaluate and figure out what you can do differently.
-But to your point of, does that make sense totally, because again, when we step back and think about our entire business and our brand as this overarching experience, you want there to be consistency, whether or not they have had the touch point of the summit, or they're seeing you for the first time at the course.
-But if they saw both, it's great to have that same aesthetic and style and feel so that you're building trust, and they know So thinking about it from the perspective of if they had a really great experience at this summit, it's going to be that much easier for you to sell the course because they know the level that they're going to have.
-So you've already warmed them up at this point A and then when they get to point B, they can look back and say Oh, this looks very similar, at least from my aesthetic and design. standpoint, I can expect the same caliber of value and the results that I got from the challenge.
+guess I just I want to clarify that I think we can I just I don't think there's a hard right or wrong rule if it's working for you, and you're getting great results from it.
+Heck, yeah, keep going.
+If it's not working for you might be time to evaluate and figure out what you can do differently.
+But to your point of, does that make sense?
+Totally.
+Because again, when we step back and think about our entire business and our brand as this overarching experience, you want there to be consistency, whether or not they have had the touch point of the summit, or they're seeing you for the first time at the course.
+But if they sell both, it's great to have that same aesthetic and style and feel so that you're building trust, and they know So thinking about it from the perspective of if they had a really great experience at this summit, it's going to be that much easier for you to sell the course because they know the level that they're going to have.
+So you've already warmed them up at this point A and then when they get to point B they can look back and say Oh, this looks very similar, at least from my aesthetic and design. standpoint, I can expect the same caliber of value and the results that I got from the challenge.
 And

 that makes so much sense.